 Thanksgiving can be complicated.
-There’s figuring out where to have it and with whom, not to mention what to serve, how to serve it, and what time to eat it.
-But for me, I’m not exaggerating when I say that the most planning-intensive aspect of TG is figuring out what to wear.
+Typically, some of the burning questions are 1) where to have Thanksgiving and with whom, 2) what to serve, 3) how to serve it, and 4) what time to eat it.
+But for me, I’m not exaggerating when I say that the most planning-intensive aspect of Thanksgiving is always figuring out what to wear.

-Can we all agree that Thanksgiving fashion can be a minefield.
-Gatherings vary so much, so the nuances are many, the risks are major.
+Can we all agree that Thanksgiving fashion can be a minefield?
+Gatherings vary so much from home to home, so the nuances are many, the risks major.
 As I see it, here are the bare minimum considerations that should go into outfit-choosing:

-2) Who are the Hosts?
+2) Who are the hosts?
 Is the meal at your house, or at Grandma’s?
-Are you trekking to your Fancy China and Wedding Silver mother-in-law’s house, or heading next door to your Eat On The Couch In Front of the TV friends’ house?
-Some families prioritize comfort above all else at their event, and others treat the meal as a Special, Formal Occasion.
+Are you trekking to your fancy-china-and-wedding-silver mother-in-law’s house, or heading next door to your eat-on-the-couch-in-front-of-the-TV friends’ house?
+Some families prioritize comfort above all else on Thanksgiving, and others treat the meal as a special and formal occasion.
 Know what flavor your hosts are, and if all else fails, wear something that can go both ways, like these fine folks below who know that the answer is neutral pants and a colorful sweater.

-4) What Can Accommodate the Expansion of Your Stomach?
+4) What article of clothing can accommodate the expansion of your stomach?
 Even if your TG dress code is decidedly fancypants, your fancy pants need to be… forgiving.
 There is nothing for which I am more thankful on Thanksgiving than an elastic waistband.
 I also have a kind of frumpy, empire waist sweater-dress about which my husband once said, lovingly, “That makes you look ugly.”
 (In his defense, I think it was the third Thanksgiving in a row I’d worn it.)
 I have a friend who still digs out maternity pants on this most blessed of days, and I urge you to employ the same ninja-like savvy.